Don't let this overwhelm you!

 10.Let Your Dog Adjust *** Give the dog time to adjust to his new home.
 The dog is bound to feel insecure and frightened by a change in environment, and a pup may be homesick for his mother or littermates.
 Show him to his crate or bed, and where to find food and water.
 Then leave him alone to explore the new surroundings.

 11.Name Your Dog *** Your dog will need a good name.
-Your breeder may have suggestions or even requirements for his AKC-registered name, but his call or informal name is up to you.
+2 syables are best for a name.
 Older adopted dogs can adjust quickly to a new name.

 12.Make Introductions *** Introduce your dog to your household slowly.
 Many pairs of hands petting him at once will only frighten him.
 Later, introduce him to neighbors, regular visitors and other family members.
 Give your dog a sense of who your - and your dog's - friends are.